Covering the cost of your care

 Your first step is to speak to a financial adviser, who’ll explain your options, give advice on our plans and help you buy one if you decide to – all based on your individual circumstances.

-If you'd like support with your pension, retirement, or later life options, our financial advice team can help.
+For advice on Lifetime care, you’ll need to speak to an independent financial adviser – see opposite.
+If you'd like support with your pension or retirement, our financial advice team can help.

 If you'd like to explore your options with an independent adviser, you can talk to the Society of Later Life Advisers to find a specialist in your local area.

 We’ve got a range of retirement options that could be right for you

 Our Income drawdown puts you in control by letting you withdraw as much of your pension as you like - whenever you want.

 Know exactly how much money you’ll get with our annuity that gives you a guaranteed monthly income for the rest of your life.